Abhisheksoni005/OrderBook/README.md

 You can modify the SYMBOL and LIMIT to change the traded symbol and display limit of the order book respectively.

-Run OrderBook.main() to start generate the order book.
+Run OrderBook.main() to start generating the order book.
 It will be printed on the terminal.